Brian Anderson Player Props: Brewers vs. Padres

 Brian Anderson At The Plate

-- Anderson is hitting .295 with three doubles, three home runs and eight walks.
+- Anderson is batting .286 with three doubles, three home runs and eight walks.

-- Among qualified batters in MLB, he ranks 57th in batting average, 52nd in on-base percentage, and 32nd in slugging.
+- He ranks 68th in batting average, 63rd in on base percentage, and 41st in slugging among qualified hitters in MLB.

-- In 64.3% of his 14 games this season, Anderson has picked up at least one hit.
-He's also had three multi-hit games.

-- In 14 games played this year, he has hit a homer in two of them.
+- In 15 games played this season, he has hit a homer in two of them.

-- Anderson has driven in a run in four games this year (28.6%), including three games with more than one RBI (21.4%).
+- In five games this season (33.3%), Anderson has picked up an RBI, and in three of those games (20.0%) he had two or more.
 He has also driven in three or more of his team's runs in two contests.

-- In eight of 14 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in eight games this season (53.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.